zakoholic/zomboid-backup/README.md

 ### 3. Backup your mods
 Go to `C:\Program Files (x86)\Steam\steamapps\workshop\content\108600`.
 The directories in here are all mods currently installed via Steam Workshop.
 You have to open every directory and copy the contents of its "mods" directory to `C:\ZomboidBackup\userprofile\mods\`.

-Let's take the "Vanilla Vehicles Animated" mod as an example:
+Let's take the _"Vanilla Vehicles Animated"_ mod as an example:

-The Workshop-ID is 3281755175 and inside the "mods" directory you'll see 5 other directories called "VanillaVehiclesAnimated", "VanillaVehiclesAnimated_SVUpatch" etc. These are the directories you need to copy directly into `C:\ZomboidBackup\userprofile\mods\`.
+The Workshop-ID is **3281755175** and inside its "mods" directory you'll see five other directories called "VanillaVehiclesAnimated", "VanillaVehiclesAnimated_SVUpatch" etc. These are the directories you need to copy directly into `C:\ZomboidBackup\userprofile\mods\`.
 If you've done all this then: Congrats, it's time to play the archived copy.

 ### 4. Play the backed-up copy
 Go into your "%userprofile%" directory and rename the "Zomboid" directory to "ZomboidOriginal".
 Afterwards you'll need to create a directory junction to make the game think `C:\ZomboidBackup\userprofile` is actually `%userprofile%\Zomboid`.
 To do this open a command prompt (Win + R, type `cmd` and press enter) and type the following: